escomputers/k8s-freepbx/README.md

 # k8s-freepbx
-Run <a href="https://www.freepbx.org" target="_blank">FreePBX</a> (<a href="https://www.asterisk.org" target="_blank">Asterisk</a>) on <a href="https://kubernetes.io" target="_blank">Kubernetes.</a>
+Run <a href="https://www.freepbx.org">FreePBX</a> (<a href="https://www.asterisk.org">Asterisk</a>) on <a href="https://kubernetes.io">Kubernetes.</a>

 Just pure open source power.

 ## Storage
-This PoC uses <a href="https://www.vultr.com/?ref=9460695" target="_blank">Vultr block storage.</a>
+This PoC uses <a href="https://www.vultr.com/?ref=9460695">Vultr block storage.</a>

-1. Create secret to connect to Vultr API, by changing your Personal Access Token within the yaml and then run:
+1. Create secret to connect to Vultr API, by changing `api-key` field by inserting your Vultr Personal Access Token, within the yaml and then run
 ```
 kubectl create -f storage/vultr_csi/secret.yaml
 ```

-2. Install CSI driver in order to create a new default StorageClass for dynamic volumes provisioning
+2. Install CSI driver in order to create a new default `StorageClass` for dynamic volumes provisioning
 ```
 kubectl apply -f storage/vultr_csi/install_csi-v0.9.0.yaml
 ```

-3. Check if StorageClass has been created successfully
+3. Check if resources have been created successfully
 ```
 kubectl get storageclass
 ```

 ## Database deployment
-Freepbx requires MySql/MariaDb
+Freepbx requires <a href="https://www.mysql.com">MySql</a> or <a href="https://mariadb.org">MariaDb</a>

 A statefulset of 3 replicas with one pod for WRITE operations and the others for READ ops.
 1. Create ConfigMap